|

 - Set A: Lesson: Art of the First Americans / Project: Native American Totem Designs

-Objective: To introduce the students to American art during the Colonial and Revolutionary periods, exploring early LIMNER and REALISM to NEOCLASSICAL art, as well as art from after the Revolution that glorified American heroes and ideals in the ROMANTIC style.
+Objective: To introduce the students to American art during the Colonial and Revolutionary periods, exploring early Limner and Realism to Neoclassical art, as well as art from after the Revolution that glorified American heroes and ideals in the Romantic style.
 The students will see that art can be used to learn history. - Set C: Lesson: American Folk Art / Project: Story Quilt

-Objective: To introduce students to American FOLK ART through paintings from colonial America into the
+Objective: To introduce students to American Folk Art through paintings from colonial America into the

 early 20th century.
 The students will learn to recognize important features of folk art and see